zdandoh/WaterRising/README.md

 Tips:
  - Type the single letter "r" to repeat the last command once
- - Stand next to the tile you want to interact with, not on it
+ - Stand next to the tile you want to interact with, not on it (IMPORTANT)
  - A good way to start out is by trying to build the boat, the game will tell you which items you'll need, which you can collect individually
  - Chopping trees and mining requires basic tools, try and make those first